 Before making the decision to buy CBD oil, I strongly recommend you to take the time to learn more about cannabidiol and our product and to get familiar with the numerous benefits of cannabinoids on the human body.
-We’ve already discussed some of these benefits in previous articles, so right now it’s time to take a closer look at how CBD works inside the human body.
+We’ve already discussed some of these benefits in previous articles, so right now it’s time to take a closer look at how does CBD work inside the human body.

 CBD’s action inside the body

 CBD or cannabidiol is the main active compound in hemp and unlike THC, it is not psychoactive, so it doesn’t make you high.
 As you may know, inside the human body there’s the endocannabinoid system, with receptors spread throughout the brain and body.
 THC activates the CB1 and CB2 receptors, while CBD does not directly stimulate these receptors.

 The CB1 and CB2 receptors

 These receptors can be activated by endocannabinoids (produced by the human body) as well as by plant cannabinoids (like those found in hemp or cannabis), and they’re grouped in two main categories: CB1 and CB2.

 CB1 receptors are found mostly in the central nervous system, and in smaller numbers in the liver, kidneys and lungs, while CB2 receptors are part of the immune system and found in the hematopoietic blood cells as well .
 CB1 play a role in the production and release of neurotransmitters, cannabis products that exert psychoactive effects stimulating these receptors .

 At the same time, CB1 receptors are involved in the lipogenesis process that takes place inside the liver, and seem to play a role in the maintenance of homeostasis (body’s internal equilibrium).
 Various studies suggest that CB1 also influence pleasure, concentration and appetite, memory and pain tolerance .